tulasidamarla/system_design/basics/encoding/base64.md

 - Base64 is a text representation of data that consists of only 64 characters which are the alphanumeric characters (lowercase and uppercase), +, /.
-  - These 64 characters are considered ‘safe’ because, they cannot be misinterpreted by legacy computers and programs unlike characters such as <, > \n and many others.
+  - These 64 characters are considered ‘safe’ because, they cannot be misinterpreted by legacy computers and programs with characters such as <, >, %, \n and many others.
 - Base64 encoding is not meant to provide security.
 - Base64 encoding is not meant to compress data.